Neoclassical transport in strong gradient regions of large aspect ratio tokamaks: Banana regime

 where the first term only contains the barely-passing particles.
 However, this contribution vanishes to lowest order because $g^t_0-\langle g^t_0\rangle_\psi$ is odd in $w$, which follows from \eqref{odd}.
 The integration of the second term in equation \eqref{ntheta2} is performed in Appendix \ref{sec: poloidal var}, where the $\theta$-dependent part of the distribution function is taken from \eqref{theta dependent gp}.
 The result is

 where we introduced the function

-which is plotted in figure \ref{fig:J} and $\erfi(x)=(2/\sqrt{\pi})\int_0^x\exp(t^2)\text{d}t$.
+which is plotted in figure \ref{fig:J} and $\erfi(x)=(2/\sqrt{\pi})\int_0^x\exp(t^2)\mathrm{d}t$.

-The orbit width of passing particles is of order $\epsilon$ and hence the poloidal variations in density are of order $\epsilon$ as well.
-The poloidal variation of density creates a poloidal variation in electric potential $\phi_\theta$ that is determined via quasineutrality.
+The orbit width of passing particles is of order $\epsilon$ and hence the poloidal variation in density is of order $\epsilon$ as well.
+The poloidal variation in density creates a poloidal variation in electric potential $\phi_\theta$ that is determined via quasineutrality.
 Assuming a Boltzmann response of the electrons, the quasineutrality condition yields

 Looking at \eqref{poloidal density 2} we find that the potential has the form $\phi_\theta=\phi_c \cos\theta$, and the quasineutrality condition \eqref{quasineutrality banana} yields